 The Captain in Crusader is a minor subversion of the trope.
 He's definitely the lead character, but he doesn't make any decisions except how to accomplish his mission.
 He uncomplainingly takes mission directives from his superiors and seems to be content in his given role "Dude Who Blasts the Shit Out of Entire Civilizations of Mooks."

 The quarians of the Migrant Fleet refer to Shepard as Captain Shepard, despite Shepard pointing out that s/he is only ever reached the rank of Commander.
-It's explained that this is because s/he commands a ship and is responsible for the lives of their crew, as well as having the authority to speak for their crew in legal matters, under quarian law.
+It's explained that because s/he commands a ship and is responsible for the lives of their crew, this is Shepard's legal status under quarian law, allowing them the authority to speak as an advocate for their crew in legal matters.